TheCherno/Hazel/README.md

   - ![IOS not supported](https://img.shields.io/badge/IOS-Not%20Supported-red.svg)

 Windows and Linux is currently supported with plans for MacOS and Android/IOS support in the future.

+### 1.2 Hardware requirements
+As of now, Hazel only supports OpenGL Rendering and requires a minimum version of 4.5.

 ## 2 Installing and setup